-- “What should I put on my landing page, to instantly get the attention of the people who visit my website?”
+- “What should I put on my affiliate landing page to instantly get the attention of the people who visit my website?”

 - “How do I make sure they want to purchase my service or product without sounding like a slick car salesman?”

-- “How do I get them to visit my website for a longer period of time, and how can I be as interesting and valuable as possible?”
+- “How do I get them to visit my website for longer, and how can I be as interesting and valuable as possible?”

 The answer to these questions is different for every business and product and depends very much on the industry in which you operate.

-After years of experience in writing website content that converts well, I have noticed that there is a specific formula that you can stick to, which makes almost any homepage a success.
-In this blog post, I will share this “golden formula” with you, so let’s get started.
+After years of experience writing website content that converts well, I have noticed that there is a specific formula that you can stick to, making almost any homepage a success.
+I will share this “golden formula” in this blog post with you, so let’s get started.

-Provide a crystal-clear tagline at the top of your landing page
+Provide a crystal-clear tagline at the top of your affiliate landing page

-To create clarity for your potential customer, it is clever to come up with a tagline for your service or business, so that the person who visits your website immediately sees:
+To create clarity for your potential customers, it is clever to come up with a tagline for your service or business so that the person who visits your website immediately sees:

 The idea is to give your website visitors the feeling that this is precisely what they are looking for so that they will stay to see if you are the right person for them at the moment.

-If you are an individual, it is smart to place a large-high-quality photo of yourself under or next to your tagline, so that your visitors immediately see the face they can attach to the motto.
+If you are an individual, it is smart to place a large-high-quality photo of yourself under or next to your tagline so that your visitors can immediately see the face they can attach to the motto.
 Make sure the photo really shows who you are; this inspires confidence.

 Create one clear call-to-action

-You can view your landing page as a tool to lead your potential customers to the place where you want them.
-Whether you are in an affiliate marketing business or sell your product or service directly, your goal is to convert visitors into customers and buyers.
+You can view your affiliate landing page as a tool to lead your potential customers to the place where you want them.
+Whether in an affiliate marketing business or selling your product or service directly, your goal is to convert visitors into customers and buyers.

-The best way to do this is by creating as little distraction as possible and place only one clear call-to-action.
+The best way to do this is by creating as little distraction as possible and placing only one clear call to action.
 There shouldn’t be any other choice.

 When you ask your visitors for 3 different actions, they will most likely not perform even one because they don’t know what to choose.

 You can compare it with an airstrip at an airport.
-There must be absolute clarity for the aircraft on which runway to land, otherwise you will get chaos and colliding plane.
+There must be absolute clarity for the aircraft on which runway to land; otherwise, you will get chaos and colliding planes.

-Moreover, you want to direct your website visitors to the engagement that will get you a new customer as soon as possible.
+Moreover, you want to direct your website visitors to an engagement that will get you a new customer as soon as possible.